 I know smartphone addiction is quite a problem these days.
 Especially in an era when everyone person in the holds a smart device.
 And these social networking sites is ruining our life further.
 We can’t even realize the time we have wasted scrolling those stupid feeds.
+Hence it’s really important to block sites that are really waste.

 Yesterday I thought on it for a while and finally came to a conclusion to disable these social and chatting apps over the network.
-Especially the Facebook, Instagram, WhatsApp, and some stupid Indian streaming sites like Zee5, Voot, etc.
+Especially Facebook, Instagram, WhatsApp, and some stupid Indian streaming sites like Zee5, Voot, etc.

 I first thought of blocking them over the system firewall, however, this will only work on machines with a network firewall.
 So the next item I had was WiFi Router.
-And that where I can block the access to social sites completely.
+And that where I can block access to social sites completely.

 But, there is a caveat in this process.
 It will only block access when you have connected to routers WiFi but still access when your switch to mobile data.
 I wouldn’t say it’s a caveat but, something which a network admin can’t control.